-On Sunday, March 16th 2014, the day before a number of folks were due to celebrate the Saint Patrick's Day holiday, and two days after my last post here on Blogger, I realized another holiday was taking place.
+On Sunday, March 16th 2014, the day before a number of folks were due to celebrate the Saint Patrick's Day holiday, I realized another holiday was taking place.
 The holiday I am referring to is the 124th anniversary of the arrival of the bird type known as Sturnus vulgaris (European starlings) in New York City, the city where I live and have an urban garden that this bird type is now visiting.
 It appears they truly enjoy noshing here as evidenced by the photos above.

 I did find it interesting to learn about the circumstances surrounding the anniversary of the their arrival in Manhattan and I posted the information on hometalk in honor of their day, March 16th 1890.
 And here's a "copy" of what I wrote: